 The arbitrator shall be the judge of the relevancy and materiality of the evidence offered, and conformity to legal rules of evidence shall be governed by 215 ILCS 5/143a.
-At an oral hearing, all evidence shall be taken in the presence of all of the arbitrators and all of the parties, except where any of the parties is absent, in default, or has waived the right to be present.
+At a hearing, all evidence shall be taken in the presence of the arbitrator and all of the parties, except where any of the parties is absent or has waived the right to be present.

-A certified statement from the Department of Transportation that the owner or operator from whom the claimant is entitled to recover damages failed to file the appropriate forms with the Safety Responsibility Section of the Department of Transportation within 120 days of the accident date shall be admissible at the hearing, provided that the other party is provided with a copy at least 20 calendar days in advance thereof.
+A certified statement from the Department of Transportation that the owner or operator from whom the claimant is entitled to recover damages failed to file the appropriate forms with the Safety Responsibility Section of the Department of Transportation within 120 days of the accident date shall be admissible at the hearing, provided that the other party is provided with a copy at least 20 calendar days before the hearing.

-Any party intending to offer any medical report or record at the hearing in accordance with 215 ILCS 5/143a must provide the other party with a copy at least 20 calendar days in advance of the hearing.
+Any party intending to offer any medical report or record at the hearing in accordance with 215 ILCS 5/143a must provide the other party with a copy at least 20 calendar days before the hearing.

 In the event the parties agree to submit the case by documents only, all documents shall be filed with the AAA, or as otherwise ordered, for transmittal to the arbitrator in accordance with a schedule to be set by the arbitrator.
 The parties shall have ten days from receipt to file with the AAA any response to the documents submitted by the other parties, unless the arbitrator sets a different response date.
-The hearing shall be declared closed as of the final date for the filing of such response, or on such other date set by the arbitrator.